Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems: Experiments

 \subsection{Prediction Quality \& Convergence}

 We start our analysis with a performance comparison of TSGP against the benchmark methods stdGP, SLIM\_GSGP, DSR, and DAE-GP.
-For TSGP, we set the target semantic distance to $\mathrm{SD}_t=1$ and denote this setting as TSGP1.
-In each run, the best-performing program on the training set after 100 generations is selected, and its generalization performance is evaluated using the root mean squared error (RMSE) on the held-out test set.
+For TSGP, we set the target semantic distance to $\mathrm{SD}_t = 1$ (denoted as TSGP1).
+In each run, the best-performing program on the training set after 100 generations is selected, and its generalization performance is evaluated using the RMSE on the held-out test set.
 Table~\ref{tab:prediction_results} reports the median test RMSE over 30 independent runs for each dataset.
 Additionally, we compute the average rank of each algorithm across all datasets, along with the standard deviation.
-The best results are highlighted in bold font and are tested for statistical significance using the Mann–Whitney U test with $\alpha = 0.05$ and Bonferroni correction for multiple comparisons.
-The method labels ($a$,$b$,$c$,$d$,$e$) highlight statistically significant differences to the worse performing methods.
+The best results are highlighted in bold font and are tested for statistical significance using the Mann-Whitney U test with $\alpha = 0.05$ and Bonferroni correction for multiple comparisons.
+The method labels ($a$,$b$,$c$,$d$,$e$) highlight statistically significant differences to the worse-performing methods.

 The results show that TSGP achieves the best overall performance, significantly outperforming all baselines.
 Across all datasets, TSGP achieves the lowest average rank (1.58), with statistically significant improvements over stdGP (rank 2.71), SLIM\_GSGP (rank 2.67), DSR (rank 3.54), and DAE-GP (rank 4.50).